 While this is the beginning of the Grace Congregational Church of Harlem, it was not, however, the beginning of Congregationalism in Harlem.
 Rev Joseph Holder ministered to the Latter Day Church (Congregational Church) in the building at 250 West 136th Street (which later became the parsonage of Grace Church) from 1912 to 1921 until he retired and returned to his native British Guiana.

 After a time the two groups merged, demonstrating what Rev. Garner called the finest example of self-surrender on the part of the earlier group in the interest of a stronger position for the church.
 The name chosen for the merged body was The Grace Congregational Church of Harlem.

 Pastor, Grace Church, 1922-1938

 Alexander C. Garner was ordained in the First Congregational Church of Chicago.
 He held many offices of distinction in the denomination and the community.
 The Doctorate of Divinity was conferred upon him by Howard University, Washington D.C. in June 1908.
-Being commissioned by New York State Conference of Congregational Churches to establish Grace Church; He became thus its founder, organizer, teacher and first pastor.
+Being commissioned by the New York State Conference of Congregational Churches to establish Grace Church; He became thus its founder, organizer, teacher, and first pastor.

 He came to New York at a time when Harlem was becoming a center for those Americans of African lineage who were migrating north at a rapid rate.
 Many with American Missionary Backgrounds from their schools and colleges turned to Grace naturally, in the everyday adjustment to their new environment.
 As a leader of cultural attainments and sincere concern for people, young and old, it was often said